sdinesh82/sdinesh82/README.md

-- 👋 Hi, I’m Sai Dinesh
+- 👋 Hi, I’m Sai Dinesh.
-- 👀 I’m interested in 🌐 Frontend Developer | 🐍 Python Enthusiast | 📊 SQL Wizard
+- 👀 I’m interested in 🌐 Frontend Developer | 🐍 Python Enthusiast | 📊 SQL Wizard.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python Full Stack.
 - 🚀 Let's connect and collaborate on innovative projects!
 Feel free to reach out for frontend magic, Python coding, or SQL expertise.
 - 📫  You can reach me at saidineshsayannagari7@gmail.com or find me on LinkedIn www.linkedin.com/in/sai-dinesh-sayannagari-991113241.